Family Members Of Chicago Torture Video Victim Speak Out

 She didn’t have to wait too long for the reactions, though.
 Within hours of the footage going online, it started going viral.

 Following the outrage over the incident and the subsequent arrests of the perpetrators, the family members of the victim have come out with their views.
 The family issued a statement to the media in which they thanked everyone for their support.
-An excerpt from the statement read;
+An excerpt from the statement read as follows.

 “We’re so grateful for all the prayers and efforts that led to the safe return of our brother.
 We’re fully aware of the charges being brought against the offenders.
 At this time we ask for continued prayers for all those involved, for our family’s privacy as we cope and heal.”

 Some of the family members confirmed that they did see the horrifying video hours after it went viral.
-However, they are now just happy that their loved has returned to the safety of his home.
+However, they are now just happy that their loved one has returned to the safety of his home.

-David Boyd, the brother in law of the victim further added;
+David Boyd, the brother-in-law of the victim further added the following.

 “We appreciate all of the support from everyone.
 We haven’t spoken to anyone but each other.
 But, we’ve read what’s out there, and we really appreciate it.
 This should never have happened.”